orientechnologies/orientdb-docs/Tutorial-Importing-the-northwind-Database-from-Neo4j.md

 For further information on the OrientDB's installation, please refer to this [section](Tutorial-Installation.md).

-For further information on the OrientDB's Neo4j Importer installation, please refer to this [section](OrientDB-Neo4j-Importer.md#installation).
+For further information on the _Neo4j to OrientDB Importer_ installation, please refer to this [section](OrientDB-Neo4j-Importer.md#installation).

 ## Starting the migration